-Visit the RCC TRIO to help with creating your college plan, help with academic success and overcoming academic difficulities.
-Click the RCC TRIO utton.
+Visit the RCC TRIO to help with creating your college plan, help with academic success, and overcoming academic difficulties.
+Click the RCC TRIO button.

 See the different programs that RCC offers by clicking the RCC Guided Pathways button.

 Need help starting your education pathway at RCC?
-Click the RCC Learn More button to connect with their friendly staff.
+Click the Getting Started at RCC button to connect with their friendly staff.

 STEP at Rogue is offered to students who have a qualifying degree with a specific job in mind and are currently receiving SNAP benefits (and not TANF-Temporary Assistance for Needy Families).
 Students in the STEP program will receive paid support services, career coaching and many other support services.
 Click the STEP at Rogue button for more information.

-RCC Career and Technical Education: certificate and degree programs through Rogue Community College that can be earned within 12 to 24 months including apprenticeships.
+RCC Career and Technical Education: certificate programs through Rogue Community College that can be earned within 12 to 24 months including apprenticeships.
 Click the RCC CTE button for more information.

 Need help planning your career?
-Click the RCC Employment Services button for preparation and development support.
+RCC Counselors provide students with relevant career information, tools, and resources.
+Click the Career Counseling at RCC button for preparation and development support.